per1234/LCDHandler/README.md

 - LCDHandler.h: the library definition file.
 - LCDHandler.cpp: library implementation file
+- examples:
-- examples: a basic example printing a message that is autoscrolled.
+	- InitLCD: a basic example printing a message that is autoscrolled.
+	- LCD_Ethernet: Basic exemple using a Ethernet shield to request and API and show result in LCD, using [schapiuino](https://github.com/jomaora/schapiuino) library.

 ## API